sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

  - Gaussian additive noise.

 The introduction of noise causes the sample to distance itself from the data distribution.
-Then, when learning to reconstruct the same sample without the noise, the gradient is forced אם contain a component that is precisely oriented to the data distribution.
+Then, when learning to reconstruct the same sample without the noise, the gradient is forced to contain a component that is precisely oriented to the data distribution.

 ![denoise_autoencoder](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/denoise_autoencoder.png)